Michael Seabrook & Grandpa’s Garden

 If we’re successful in getting him out on bail and with the actual court case the bail money is surety for good behaviour.
 If the bail money is released upon a successful outcome with his court case we’ll use it for developing the lawn mowing project (Liberty Garden Care & Krosswerdz Care) to get much needed equipment and other support which will help Ad get and sustain more work upon release.
 We believe in “teaching a man to fish” rather than just giving fish.
 This program also helps other people like Ad.
 So the love will spread even further.

-I also need to mention that Ad could be released on bail and in the unlikely event he did reoffend between then and his court case the bail money would be forfeited.
-I’ll personally vouch for his good behaviour and I personally trust him.
+In the event Ad was released on bail and did reoffend the bail money would be forfeited.
+I believe in my heart that he wouldn’t reoffend.
 We’ve been proactive in preparing to ensure he’s well supported through this tenuous period.

 There’s also the possibility our legal team would be unsuccessful and the magistrate could rule that he is not eligible for bail and/or we could lose the court case.
 This would be devastating however it is a possibility we need to think about.
 In this case we would invest the funds into that same program to help the other young men in similar situations we’re supporting to turn their lives around and get work.